How Can I Easily Stop Syncing Photos from iPhone to iPad?

 Steps to disable photos sharing:

 1. Go to the Settings app on your iPad.

 5. Turn off iCloud Photos to stop sync photos from iCloud.

-If want to use iCloud Photos on iPad later, but want to stop Apple devices syncing with each other, you need to prepare another Apple ID to completely separate iPhone and iPad data.
+If want to use iCloud Photos on iPad later, but want to stop Apple devices from syncing with each other, you need to prepare another Apple ID to completely separate iPhone and iPad data.

-Steps to share photos on different iPhone:
+Steps to share photos on different iPhones: